MichaelHelgesen/100daysofcode/R4Log.md

 # R4 Log
+## Day 33: 08.11.19
+* More Jest in the React course (56%).
+Pretty complex, but quite fun.
+I didn't expect that.
+Long videos and a lot of challenges that takes time.
+* Did a lot of flexbox at work today.
+It's really fast and fun when you get the hang of it.
+It so much more flexible and smooth compared to floats and positioning.

 ## Day 32: 07.11.19
 * Learned about Jest in the React course (56%).
 That was exciting.
 Now I understand a little more about testing.
 Will be interesting to continue.
 * Finished the filtering, the word search, click to open functionality and layout on a webpage project at work.